HalilAlper/HalilAlper/README.md

 #### Paper Ready!
 Game Engine: Unity<br />
 Game Type: Arcade-Idle<br />
 Description: This arcade-idle game was the opportunity to develop my complex AI behaviors, data structures and dynamic systems coding skills.
-It’s one of my best work and I’ve worked with two other developers in this project, gaining further teamwork skills. <br />
+It’s one of my best work and I’ve worked with two other developers in this project, gaining further teamwork skills. <br /> <br />
-Works:
+Detailing of what I've done:
 -	Employees’ and customers’ AI behaviors and mechanics with BehaviorTrees and AI states
 -	Differentiating stacking and queueing mechanics with various data structures
 -	Fully dynamic camera mechanics with Cinemachine